Mowing grass and pruning shrubs can be very profitable and easy to get up and running. Here is a quick outline:

 The Maintenance Equipment You Should Have

 This is definitely one of the biggest steps that will lead towards prosperity for your startup.
 As a novice yourself, you need to be oriented with the professional equipment necessary.
 To name some would be a walk-behind mower and a zero turn if you can afford it, a back pack blower, an edger, a weed eater and, of course the hand tools.
 These are the main types of equipment that would be essential for the initial chapter of your lawn service journey.
 For the business end of things it would be a good idea to pick up some lawn business software to keep track of accounts and invoices.
 Though this equipment can cost you quite a lot, there are ways that you can follow in order to save on them.
 Rather than buying from the very first equipment store you find, take some time to look through other sources out there.
-You can also go through sites like your local Craigslist and Ebay as there is a high failure rate for outdoor service type businesses.
+You can also go through sites like your local Craigslist.com and Ebay.com as there is a high failure rate for outdoor service type businesses.

 Generally speaking the legal barriers to entry for a grounds maintenance company are very low.
 You should get a county business license as well as liability insurance.
 Your liability insurance will run you between $400 and $700 dollars depending on where you live.
 Some services you may be contemplating offering will come with more stringent requirements.
 Installing irrigation or low voltage lighting in many states necessitate a separate licensing procedure as well as testing along with proof of time spent working in the industry.
 Pest control is highly regulated in most areas as well.
 However, most landscapers repair irrigation and lighting and spray RoundUp with no problems and it pays very well.

 How You Can Get Grass Cutting Clients